libra/website/docs/welcome-to-libra.md

 A Libra client:

-* Is a piece of software which has the capability to interact with the Libra Blockchain.
+* Is a piece of software that has the capability to interact with the Libra Blockchain.
 * Can be run by the end-user or on behalf of the end user (for example, for a custodial client).
 * Allows the user to construct, sign, and submit transactions to a [validator node](reference/glossary.md#validator-node).
 * Can issue queries to the Libra Blockchain (through the validator node), request the status of a transaction or account, and verify the response.